 Despite its positive qualities, many people consider blue to be cold, unfriendly and a bit sterile.
 In the West, it’s associated with sadness and feeling low, hence the term ‘feeling blue’.
 When we see blue food (and that doesn’t happen very often, does it?) we instinctively think it’s poisonous and unpleasant.
 Perhaps because of this or perhaps because when we’re lost in thought, we’re not focusing on our stomachs, blue is an appetite suppressant.
 So, in its vibrant guise, not the best choice of colour for a dining space although the family silver will look fabulous against the backdrop of an intense, deep blue.

-If you’re inspired to go blue, why not get ahead of the Pantone curve and explore our huge range of blue fabrics today at……
+If you’re inspired to go blue, why not get ahead of the Pantone curve and explore our large range of blue fabrics today…